Today, February 26, 2023, marks eight years since Avijit Roy’s assassination.

 Yet the Bangladeshi atheist activists continue to fight authoritarian ideologies.
 Bangladesh is a country with many blasphemy cases.
 Atheist Alliance International is currently supporting nearly a dozen victims of blasphemy laws in Bangladesh.
 This number continues to increase because of the never-to-give-up nature of the Bangladeshi secular activist community.

-You can become an AAI member to help us support Bangladeshi bloggers and victims of blasphemy laws.
+You can become an AAI supporter to help us support Bangladeshi bloggers and victims of blasphemy laws.